-- 1. The IP survey has revealed a number of anomalous responses across the Cinderella-Chase grid.
-These have been labeled by the upper case letters, IP-A to IP-K. - 2.
-The three strongest anomalies are IP-A, -B, and -C, which are located within the northern part of the grid area.
-They are located close together and as a unit appear to trend in a northwesterly direction though individually each trends in a different direction. - 3.
-Anomalies IP-F through to IP-K have a much lower response, typically in the 3 to 7 msec range.
-These anomalies occur on a south-facing slope within the southern part of the grid area where it is quite dry, and therefore the lower response is probably due to a lack of moisture. - 4.
-IP-A correlates with, or occurs to, the immediate east of the Chase showings.
-Much of the anomaly correlates with a strong resistivity low and a broad magnetic low indicating sulphides occurring within Nicola sediments and/or non-magnetic volcanics.
-The anomaly has a minimum strike length of 225 m and a width of up to 200 m.
-It is open to the northwest as well as possibly to the southeast. - 5.
-Both IP-B and IP-C reflect sulphide mineralization each occurring within an intrusive.
-Each is open to the north and to the south with a minimum strike length of 300 m.
-In addition, IP-C is open to the east suggesting the sulphide body is larger than the minimum 200 m that is indicated.
-The width of the causative source of IP-B appears to be up to 100 m. - 6.
-IP-D appears to reflect Mineral Zone B. It indicates the zone to have a minimum strike length of 200 meters with the width of the zone probably being in the order of a few meters. - 7.
-IP-E and IP-K occur at the northern and southern ends of the baseline, respectively.
-Both anomalies are relatively low in strength, about 7 msec, but have a real possibility of being the edge of much larger anomalies and therefore zones of sulphide mineralization. - 8.
+- 1. Anomalies IP-F through to IP-K have a much lower response, typically in the 3 to 7 msec range.
+These anomalies occur on a south-facing slope within the southern part of the grid area where it is quite dry, and therefore the lower response is probably due to a lack of moisture. - 2.
+IP-A correlates with, or occurs to the immediate east of the Chase showings.
+Much of the anomaly correlates with a strong resistivity low and a broad magnetic low indicating sulphides (pyrite and chalcopyrite according to Wells' addendum report) occurring within Nicola sediments and/or non-magnetic volcanics.
+The anomaly has a minimum strike length of 400 m and a width of up to 200 m.
+It is open to the north at depth. - 3.
+IP-B, IP-C and IP-E reflect sulphide mineralization each occurring within an intrusive.
+IP-E is open to the north and to the south with a minimum strike length of 200 m.
+In addition, IP-C and IP-E are open to the east suggesting the sulphide body is larger than the minimum 200 m that is indicated, especially as both IP-C and IP-E seem to be closely related.
+The width of the causative source of IP-B appears to be up to 100 m. - 4.
+IP-D appears to reflect Mineral Zone B. It indicates the zone to have a minimum strike length of 200 m with the width of the zone probably being in the order of a few meters. - 5.
+IP-L probably reflects mineralization within a faulted intrusive or mixed volcaniclastic sequence.
+It has a minimum strike length of 400 m and is open to the northwest and southeast.
+It is possible that it intersects the baseline at station 0S. - 6.
+IP-K occurs at the southern end of the baseline, and is relatively low in strength, about 7 msec, but it has a real possibility of being the edge of a much larger anomaly reflecting a zone of sulphide mineralization. - 7.
 IP-F and IP-G occur on line 1200S with which there is no adjacent IP surveying.
 Therefore, the anomalies are open to the north and to the south.
 IP-F correlates with Mineral Zone D which correlates with a resistivity low within a broader resistivity high.
 This suggests faulting possibly occurring within calcareous volcanics.
 IP-G correlates with a resistivity low that is probably due to a fault crossing 1200S at a very oblique angle.
 Perhaps the sulphide mineralization continues to occur with the fault to the westnorthwest

-- 9. IP-H, -I, and -J occur on lines 1500S, 1600S and 1700S.
+- 8. IP-H, -I, and -J occur on lines 1500S, 1600S and 1700S.
 All three strike in a northerly direction, have a minimum strike length of 200 m, and are open to the north and to the south.
 The causative sources could be up to 50 m wide.
 IP-H reflects Mineral Zone F which is the Cinderella Showings, and IP-I reflects Mineral Zone E. The correlation of each anomaly with the resistivity results, for the most part, is with highs.
-This suggests the sulphide mineralization occurs within intrusives which is known to be the case for IP-H and possibly for IP-J. - 10.
+This suggests the sulphide mineralization occurs within intrusives which is known to be the case for IP-H and possibly for IP-J. - 9.
 For both the resistivity and magnetic surveys, the highs are usually reflecting intrusives and the lows, especially lineal-types, faulting.